Protocol Wars: OSI reference model

-The Experimental Packet Switched Service in the UK in the mid-late 1970s identified the need for defining higher-level protocols.
+Researchers in the UK and elsewhere identified the need for defining higher-level protocols.
 The UK National Computing Centre publication 'Why Distributed Computing', which was based on extensive research into future potential configurations for computer systems, resulted in the UK presenting the case for an international standards committee to cover this area at the ISO meeting in Sydney in March 1977.

 Hubert Zimmermann, and Charles Bachman as chairman, played a key role in the development of the Open Systems Interconnections reference model.
 They considered it too early to define a set of binding standards while technology was still developing since irreversible commitment to a particular standard might prove sub-optimal or constraining in the long run.
-They had to contend with many competing priorities and interests.
+Although dominated by computer manufacturers, they had to contend with many competing priorities and interests.
 The rate of technological change made it necessary to define a model that new systems could converge to rather than standardizing procedures after the fact; the reverse of the traditional approach to developing standards.
 Although not a standard itself, it was an architectural framework that could accommodate existing and future standards.

+Beginning in 1978, international work led to a draft proposal in 1980.
+In developing the proposal, there were clashes of opinions between computer manufacturers and PTTs, and of both against IBM.
+The final OSI model was published in 1984 by the International Organization for Standardization (ISO) in alliance with the International Telecommunication Union Telecommunication Standardization Sector (ITU-T), which was dominated by the PTTs.

-The most fundamental idea of the OSI model was that of a “layered” architecture.
+The most fundamental idea of the OSI model was that of a "layered" architecture.
 The layering concept was simple in principle but very complex in practice.
 The OSI model redefined how engineers thought about network architectures.

-Beginning in 1978, international work led to a draft proposal in 1980 and the final OSI model was published in 1984.